 Figure 16-1 shows an example of an interleaved write transaction.
 Transactions similar to the one presented in Figure 14-1 are directed to non-adjacent banks of a single RDRAM.
-This allows a new transaction to be issued once every transaction to the interval (four times more often).
+This allows a new transaction to be issued once every transaction to be issued once every transaction to be interval (four times more often).
 The DQ data pin efficiency is 100% with this sequence.